openstack-ansible/ansible-role-nova-compute-docker/README.md

 Todo
 ----

+- metadata...
+- separate nova-api from nova-controller?
-- delegate_to in order to allow for installing on hosts different from glance host...
+- delegate_to in order to allow for installing on hosts different from nova-controller host...
-- consider making mapping of glance port to host interface optional
+- consider making mapping of nova-controller port to host interface optional
 - eventually, we're going to need a better way to pass in variables...